What is Diflucan?

 Shake the oral suspension (liquid) before you measure a dose.
 Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).

 Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Skipping doses may also increase your risk of further infection that is resistant to antifungal medicine.
 Diflucan will not treat a viral infection such as the flu or a common cold.

 Call your doctor if your symptoms do not improve, or if they get worse.

 Store at room temperature away from moisture and heat.
 Do not freeze.

 You may store the oral suspension between 86 F (30 C) and 41 F (5 C), but do not allow it to freeze.
 Throw away any leftover liquid medicine that is more than 2 weeks old.

 What happens if I miss a dose?